-3:16 KEEPING A CLEAR CONSCIENCE - Given to us in our Baptism (v 21).
+3:16 having a good conscience - Given to us in our Baptism (v 21).
 (TLSB)

-IN CHRIST - The good conduct is caused by faith in Christ.
+in Christ - The good conduct is caused by faith in Christ.
 Unbelievers can live a life of "good" conduct and do many helpful things but it is not motivated by Christ and his love.

-ashamed of their slander.
+May be put to shame.
 Because it is shown to be obviously untrue and because the believer's loving attitude puts the opponent's bitterness in a bad light. - Insulters will be ashamed when they observe the humility and godliness of the good witness.
 This shame is good for them.
 By the grace of God it can lead to their repentance.
 (CSB)

-3:17 SUFFERING FOR DOING GOOD - For Christians, suffering is not harmful but gain.
+3:17 suffer for doing good - For Christians, suffering is not harmful but gain.
 It is not to pay for sin.
 It is to honor God.
 Through it God disciplines the individual.
 Luther says, "for where God's Word is preached, accepted or believed, and bears fruit, there the blessed holy cross will not be far away.
 (Concordia Pulpit Resources - Volume 9, Part 2)